 #1 First, we define the problem!

-We first start with defining the problem, making sure we are solving the right problem and not just a symptom of a deeper issue.
+We first start by defining the problem and making sure we are solving the right problem and not just a symptom of a deeper issue.
 To truly define a problem you want to gather as much data as possible.
-If you can do this in a team setting it will help you challenge each other’s perspectives and arrive at a better understanding of what’s going on.
+If you can do this in a team setting, it will help you challenge each other’s perspectives and better understand what’s going on.
 (To go deeper with defining a problem, you can also turn it into an issue tree.)

 We use this to start thinking about a high-level approach to our problem, but not jump to any conclusions.